sam-thencan/playbook/lesson_md_import.md

 - `- List item` (one per line, contiguous) → list block
 - Any other non-empty line → paragraph block (one paragraph per line)
 - Blank line → separates blocks (flushes lists/paragraphs)
+ - A bare YouTube or Loom URL on its own line → video block (auto-detected)

 ## Not supported (imported as plain paragraphs or ignored)
 - H1 `#` headings